Average Roster Size in D1, D2, D3, and NAIA Women's College Soccer — 2025 Season Analysis | RosterWise™

 Roster size data becomes more powerful when combined with other information:

-• Class-year distribution.
-A program with [STAT: example roster size] players might have [STAT: example senior count] seniors graduating.
+- Class-year distribution.
+A program with 30 players might have 10 seniors graduating.
 That program likely needs to bring in a large incoming class, creating more opportunity.

-• Position depth.
-A 30-player roster with only [STAT: example goalkeeper count] goalkeepers has different needs than one with [STAT: example larger goalkeeper count].
+- Position depth.
+A 28-player roster with only 2 goalkeepers has different needs than one with 4.
 RosterWise breaks down roster composition by position so families can see where the gaps are.

-• International composition.
-Programs with high international percentages may recruit differently than programs that primarily draw from domestic club soccer.
+- International composition.
+Programs with higher international percentages may recruit differently than programs that primarily draw from domestic club soccer.
 Understanding this pattern helps families assess where their athlete fits.

 Practical advice for families